-The Public Diplomacy Section of the U.S. Embassy is pleased to announce the 2019 Fulbright U.S. – ASEAN Visiting Scholar Initiative Program, the deadline to submit application form is November 2, 2018.
+The Public Diplomacy Section of the U.S. Embassy is pleased to announce the 2022 Fulbright U.S.-ASEAN Visiting Scholar Program.
+The deadline to submit form is December 20, 2021.

-Program Description: The Fulbright U.S.–ASEAN Visiting Scholar Program is open to university faculty, foreign ministry or other government officials, and professional staff of the private sector, think tanks, and other NGOs in the ASEAN Member States.
-Selected Fulbright U.S. – ASEAN Visiting Scholars will travel to the United States for three to four months, where they will carry out scholarly and professional research on priority issues to the U.S.-ASEAN relationship and ASEAN.
-Note that projects that are regional in scope and/or have clear implications for the entire ASEAN region should be given more emphasis than projects that are more narrowly focused.
-Nominations will be accepted from all ASEAN Member States.
-It is anticipated that up to 11 qualified applicants will be selected by a U.S. – ASEAN selection committee, including one participant from each of the 10 ASEAN Member States.
+Program Description: The Fulbright U.S.-ASEAN Visiting Scholar Program is open to university faculty, foreign ministry or other government officials, and professional staff of the private sector, think tanks, and other NGOs in the ASEAN Member States.
+Selected Fulbright U.S.-ASEAN Visiting Scholars will travel to the United States for 3-4 months during the first half of 2023, where they will carry out scholarly and professional research on priority issues to the U.S.–ASEAN relationship and ASEAN.
+Projects that are regional in scope and/or have clear implications for the entire ASEAN region will be considered for this program.

-Fulbright U.S.-ASEAN Visiting Scholar proposals should be carefully developed projects that will deepen the applicant’s understanding of one or more aspects of the U.S.–ASEAN relationship.
+Fulbright U.S.-ASEAN Visiting Scholar proposals should be carefully developed projects that will deepen the applicant’s understanding of one or more aspects of the U.S – ASEAN relationship.
 While it is expected that the majority of time will be spent in research, grantees are also encouraged to expand and develop their network of professional contacts so that professional relationships established during the grantee’s time in the United States can be sustained after the formal grant period has ended.
 In addition, grantees will be expected to seek opportunities to provide an ASEAN perspective during their time in the United States through guest lectures, seminars, or participation in academic or professional conferences.
-All applicants are urged to explore possible affiliations with U.S. institutions, including universities, think tanks, and research institutes, in advance of submitting their formal applications.
-Letters of invitation will enable program organizers to make the most suitable affiliations.
-All of the selected Fulbright U.S.-ASEAN Visiting Scholars are to come to the United States during the fall semester, starting in September and ending in December.
+All applicants are urged to establish a likely affiliation with a U.S. institution, including universities, think tanks, and research institutes, in advance of submitting their formal applications.
+Letters of invitation will enable program organizers to finalize suitable affiliations.
+Note: The program timing may be subject to change due to travel restrictions or other considerations.

-Field of Study: In FY 2019, Fulbright Visiting Scholars may apply to conduct research in fields that support ASEAN initiatives including supporting regional economic integration, expanding maritime cooperation, promoting opportunities for women, fostering green growth, and addressing transnational challenges (including regional collaboration on issues such as curbing human trafficking, countering violent extremism, preventing wildlife trafficking or promoting sustainable fishing).
-Fields of study could include, but are not limited to: Education, Environmental Sciences, Financial Market Integration, Food Technology, Information Sciences, Journalism, Law, Political Science, Public Administration, Public/Global Health, Statistics, Trade and Investment, Trade Facilitation, and TEFL & Applied Linguistics.
+Fulbright Visiting Scholars may apply to conduct research that supports broad ASEAN initiatives, such as support for regional economic integration, expansion of maritime cooperation, promotion of opportunities for women, and addressing transnational challenges.
+Fields of study could include, but are not limited to: Education, Financial Market Integration, Food Technology, Information Sciences, Journalism, Law, Public Administration, Public/Global Health, and Trade and Investment.

 Applicants are ineligible if they:

-- Are currently teaching, studying, or conducting research in the U.S.
+- Are currently teaching, studying, or conducting research in the United States;

-- Have received a Fulbright grant within the past five years.
+- Have received a Fulbright grant within the past five years; or

 - Have been to the U.S. as a J-1 Exchange Visitor in the category of Professor or Research Scholar within the past two years.